 You can also perform the same exercise in standing.
 For this, kick the leg straight in front without bending at the waist.
-You can have a support of a chair or a wall for balance.
+You can have the support of a chair or a wall for balance.
 Below is a picture showing SLR in standing.

-This figure demonstrates hip flexion done in standing with T band.
+This figure demonstrates hip flexion done in standing with the T band.
 So it is a type of resistance exercise.

 Lay down on your back.
-Bend both knees, hands-on side in relaxed position.
+Bend both knees, hands-on side in a relaxed position.
 Gently lift your pelvis area up while pushing down with your heels.
 Hold it for 3 seconds if you can.
-Repeat it for 10 times twice a day.
+Repeat it 10 times twice a day.

 3. Hip Abduction:

-Position: Lying on unaffected side or standing.
+Position: Lying on the unaffected side or standing.